Flydubai says Boeing 737 MAX remain integral to future strategy

 State-owned flydubai is one of the biggest customers of the MAX aircraft, having ordered 250 of the new model narrowbody jets since 2013.
 It currently operates 13 MAX 8 and MAX 9s.

-“We recognize this is a unique and complex situation underpinned by safety and regulation.
+“We recognise this is a unique and complex situation underpinned by safety and regulation.
 There are a number of procedural factors that our experienced teams are working through,” an airline spokeswoman said.

 “Flydubai continues to work closely with its regulator and Boeing and we value our long-standing relationship with these partners.
 Our MAX aircraft remain an integral part of our strategy for the future.”